cosmos/cosmos-sdk/docs/spec/governance/state.md

   this `PubKey` for this validator (`nil` if `PubKey` has not voted under this validator)
-* `ValidatorGovInfos`: A mapping `map[[]byte]ValidatorGovInfo` of validator's governance infos indexed by `<proposalID>:<validatorGovPubKey>`.
-Returns `nil` if proposal has not entered voting period or if `PubKey` was not the governance public key of a validator when proposal entered voting period.
+* `ValidatorGovInfos`: A mapping `map[[]byte]ValidatorGovInfo` of validator's governance infos indexed by `<proposalID>:<validatorPubKey>`.
+Returns `nil` if proposal has not entered voting period or if `PubKey` was not the public key of a validator when proposal entered voting period.

 For pseudocode purposes, here are the two function we will use to read or write in stores: